JoanaR/multi-mode-CNN-pytorch/README.md

 # A Multi-Mode Convolutional Neural Network (CNN<sub>MM</sub>) to reconstruct Chlorophyll-a time series in the global ocean from physical drivers

 This repository is the official implementation of the model presented in the paper [A Multi-Mode Convolutional Neural Network to reconstruct
-Chlorophyll-a time series in the global ocean from physical drivers](Submitted to Frontiers in Marine Science, in revision).
+Chlorophyll-a time series in the global ocean from physical drivers](Submitted to Frontiers in Marine Science).

 ## Contents
 This repository contains the following PyTorch code: